andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 After cloning a git repository, two developers check out the master branch.
 They are both working on "master", but their commits are independent of each other and will need to be merged when they push their changes back to the shared repository.

-Yf Scarlett decides she's not sure about the changes that she's made, so she tags the last commit and resets her master branch to origin/master (the last commit she cloned from the shared repository).
+If Scarlett decides she's not sure about the changes that she's made, so she tags the last commit and resets her master branch to origin/master (the last commit she cloned from the shared repository).

 ![](../attachments/Dev-Patterns-for-Managing-Source-Code-Branches-002.png)